 When a course is repeated, the best/highest grade earned will be used for the purpose of calculating the student's cumulative point average.
 All grade attempts will remain on the transcript.
 Repeated courses are treated in different ways by colleges to which a student might transfer.
 Students should check with these colleges to understand fully how repeated courses will be treated on the transcript.

-Students receiving financial aid should check with the Financial Aid Office to determine if a repeated course is aid eligible.
+Students receiving financial aid should check with Lakeland's Financial Aid Office to determine if a repeated course is aid eligible.

 Grade reports will be available online through student myLakeland accounts or can be mailed upon student request.